pietrosaveri/DL_exam/README.md

 ## Data

-The dataset is loaded from a pickle file hosted on a GitHub repository.
+The dataset is loaded from the pickle file hosted on the GitHub repository.
 It consists of satellite images and their corresponding segmentation masks.

 *   **Initial Shape:** The images have an initial shape of (1305, 256, 256, 3) and the masks have a shape of (1305, 256, 256, 1).
 *   **Resized Shape:** The images and masks are resized to (128, 128).
 After resizing and augmentation, the dataset contains 8 times the original number of samples.
 The final shapes are (10440, 128, 128, 3) for images and (10440, 128, 128, 6) for one-hot encoded masks.